List of members of the National Council of Slovakia, 2016–2020

-The new National Council of Slovakia will be inaugurated after the March 2016 parliamentary election and consisted of 150 representatives elected from party lists.
+The new National Council of Slovakia was elected in the March 2016 parliamentary election and consisted of 150 representatives elected from party lists.

 Parliamentary officials

 Officials of the new National Council will be elected at the inaugural session.

 Composition

 On the basis of the parliamentary election of 2016, the composition of the National Council As of June 2016 is as follows.